Kayra/cogent-labs/README.md

 ## Additional Feature Development Ideas

-* Image resizer could maintain the aspect ratio by using cropping in the process of creating the thumbnail.
+* Image resizer to maintain the aspect ratio by using cropping in the process of creating the thumbnail.
 * Ability for the client to determine the size of the thumbnail via the API.
 * Ability for the client to cancel the resize request mid process via the API.
 * Multi-file upload endpoint exposed by the API.